top of page

 Size: 35,835 acres

-Fees at Zion and Bryce Canyon National Parks
+Fees in Zion and Bryce Canyon National Parks

-Park passes are required to enter Zion and Bryce Canyon National Parks, and are valid for seven consecutive days.
-Note that you’ll need to purchase a separate pass for each park.
-You can purchase a pass at any park entrance station.
-The fees are as follows:
+Park passes are required to enter Zion and Bryce Canyon National Parks, and are valid for seven consecutive days each.
+You’ll need to purchase a separate pass for each park. and can purchase a pass at any park entrance station.
+Below are the fees:

-Tip: If you’re planning on visiting multiple national parks within a single year, I recommend purchasing the America the Beautiful National Parks Pass.
-This pass covers entrance fees at all U.S. national parks and is good for one year from the month of purchase.
+Tip: If you plan to visit multiple national parks within a single year, I recommend purchasing the America the Beautiful Pass.
+This pass covers entrance fees at all U.S. national parks, and is valid for one year from the month of purchase.
 Click here for more details.

 Zion National Park